-The male-superior position gets its name because the male participant is in a dominant or “superior” position.
-The female participant lies on her back to receive the male's penis, and her legs typically lie flat against the bed, or are bent at the knee with her feet flat on the bed.
-She may also rest her heels against the man’s shoulders to deepen the penetration, in a variation known as “raising the mast.”
+The receiver lies on their back for penetration with legs typically flat against the bed.
+They may also be bent at the knee with feet flat on the bed.
+The receiver may also rest their heels against their partner’s shoulders to deepen the penetration, in a variation known as “raising the mast.”

-The penetrating partner can also become tired from holding himself up.
-As he must tense his muscles to do this, it can affect his ability to control his orgasm.
-For this reason, men who struggle with premature ejaculation may prefer a position where the woman is on top.
+The penetrating partner can also become tired from holding themselves up.
+As the person on top must tense their muscles to do this, it can affect his ability to control his orgasm.
+For this reason, people who struggle with premature ejaculation may prefer a different sex position.